 35 km more comfortable driving...still Thomas doesn't know what to expect...then hell broke in on him.
 Driving in Teheran/ Istanbul, there is nothing worse!

 Tehran during the day, below the same thing then at night from our actual overnight place

-my visit to a mosque in Tehran, here you have to wrap yourself as a woman in a separate room beforehand.
+my visit to a mosque in Tehran, here you as a woman have to wrap yourself in a separate room beforehand.
 The inner courtyard was very large, I had the impression that people do not only come to pray, but spend time there, sit together, talk, or read.
 Taking pictures was not possible.

 Traffic Jam in Teheran

 Impression of the streets of Tehran, very busy and pedestrians do not have an easy life here.
 Cars don't stop for pedestrians, you have to throw yourself in between and hope to arrive on the other side.